Skip to main content

 Beta-Caryophyllene

 Broad anti-inflammatory activity through its unique ability to bind CB2 receptors directly.
+Abundant in black pepper, cloves, and culinary herbs.

 Key Takeaway